-- In every week the "Weekly Set" a MCQ (5 questions, 1 point for each question) on e-learning platform needs to be completed.
-There will be 2 trials for the Weekly Set. - Importantly the required knowledge to pass the MCQ covers the entire material arranged for the certain week (not only material from the seminars). - If summary vote from the Weekly Sets dedicated to the certain Block before the certain Midterm MCQ Test is lower than 60% of total points, the oral examination before qualification to the Midterm MCQ Test is needed.
+- In every week the "Weekly Set" - a MCQ (5 questions, 1 point for each question) on e-learning platform needs to be completed.
+There will be 2 trials for the Weekly Set.

+- Importantly - the required knowledge to pass the MCQ covers the entire material arranged for the certain week (not only material from the seminars).